sourcegraph/handbook/content/departments/people-talent/equity-refresh-program.md

 **Vesting schedule:**

-Similar to our [new hire equity vesting schedule](../../benefits-pay-perks/pay-expenses/compensation/equity-faq.md), all equity refresh grants are subject to a 4-year vesting schedule, with a 1-year cliff.
+Similar to our [new hire equity vesting schedule], all equity refresh grants are subject to a 4-year vesting schedule, with a 1-year cliff.

 **When do employees receive the equity grants?**